Quantifying community evolution in temporal networks: Methods

 \subsection{Temporal networks model}

 We adopt the snapshot model~\cite{holme2019temporal} of a sequential network to study the dynamic evolution of networks in time dimension.
-The model works by dividing the entire temporal network into a series of discrete time segments, each corresponding to a snapshot of the temporal network called a snapshot.
+The model works by dividing the entire temporal network into a series of discrete time segments, each corresponding to a snapshot of the temporal network.
 This method allows us to observe changes in the structure of the network at different points in time and analyse the dynamic behaviour of nodes and edges.
-Formally, for a temporal network $G_T=(V, E_T, t_0, t_{\max})$ that is observed between $t_0$ and $t_{\max}$, it can be represented by a series of snapshots where each slice contains the temporal events occur at the time window $T_i\in [t, t+\tau)$, denoted by $G_T=(G_1, G_2, \dots, G_n)$, where $\tau$ is the size of the time window, each snapshot $G_i=(V_i,E_i)$ represents the subgraph in time window $T_i$. $V_i\subseteq V$ is the nodes activate in time window $T_i$ and $E_i\subseteq \{(u,v)\in E_T|t\in T_i\}$ is the events happen in time window $T_i$.
-In addition, we used overlapping time windows to build snapshots from a temporal network, which allowed us to build ``smooth" snapshot sequences.
-This means that the network structure of two contiguous snapshots does not mutate.
+Here we consider our graph to be constructed from a series of events (edges) that connect two nodes and have a given time of occurrence.
+A temporal network that is observed between $t_0$ and $t_{\max}$ can be represented by a series of snapshots $(G_1, G_2, \dots, G_n)$ where each snapshot contains only the edges in the time window $T_i\in [t, t+\tau)$, denoted by , where $\tau$ is the size of the time window.
+Each snapshot $G_i=(V_i,E_i)$ represents the subgraph in time window $T_i$. $V_i$ are the nodes $E_i$ are the edges are active in time window $T_i$.
+We can also modify this definition slightly to allow snapshots where the time windows overlap.